Our rating(4.2/5)

 Perks: The paid Revolut plans give you discounts and benefits from partners like Google Ads, Slack and Deliveroo for Business.

-We have tested Revolut Business personally, signing up for a sole trader account and tried their features.
+We have tested Revolut Business personally, signing up for a sole trader account and tried its features.
 We ask: is the banking app efficient for managing finances and payment cards?
 How reliable and efficient are the payment features?
-Those factors receive a higher weighting within the Product criteria.
+Those factors receive higher weightings.

 We also assess the card included, type of business account (bank or online account), credit options, cross-border and currency features, cash options and usefulness of additional tools for e.g. budgeting.
 Pricing, contract terms and the quality of support are important too.